Love Doesn't Hurt

 There are many misconceptions about domestic violence.
-Immediately, when most people think about partner abuse they think physical.
-Domestic violence is not necessarily just physical abuse…it can be emotional, sexual, verbal and financial.
+When most people think about partner abuse they immediately think of physical abuse.
+Domestic violence is not necessarily just physical abuse—it can be emotional, sexual, verbal and financial.
 It includes behaviors that arouse fear, prevent a partner from doing what they wish, or force them to behave in ways they do not want.
 If you are in immediate, physical danger, GET OUT OR CALL 911.

-If you’re not sure if you are in a relationship that would be considered unhealthy or abuse, here are some questions to help you:
+If you’re not sure if you are in a relationship that would be considered unhealthy or abusive, here are some questions to help you:

 - Feel afraid of your partner much of the time?